spacebelGIS/daobs/README.md

                 xlink:href="http://services.data.shom.fr/csw/ISOAP?service=CSW&version=2.0.2&request=GetRecordById&Id=81aea739-4d21-427d-bec4-082cb64b825b"/>
 ```

 Both type of links are supported.
 The GetRecordById takes priority.
-The data sets metadata record identifier is extracted from the GetRecordById request.
+The data sets
+metadata record identifier is extracted from the GetRecordById request.

-This task analyze all available services in the index and update associated data sets by adding the following fields:
+This task analyze all available services in the index and update associated data
+sets by adding the following fields:

 * recordOperatedByType: Contains the type of all services operating the data sets (eg. view, download)
 * recordOperatedBy: Contains the identifier of all services operating the data sets.
 Note: it does not provide information that this service is a download service.
 User need to get the service record to get this details.

+The task also propagate INSPIRE theme from each datasets to the service.

 #### Run the task